 Another benefit of the belt loop placement is the comfort in knowing that if your phone falls out of your pocket, it won’t be going anywhere.

-Kenu provided us with a Highline for review.
-All of our opinions are our own.
+Kenu provided us with a Highline for review purposes.